pendulum-chain/pendulum-solidity-wrapper/README.md

 cargo-contract: (https://github.com/paritytech/cargo-contract)

-For more info on writing and building ink smart contracts, see: https://github.com/paritytech/ink
+For more info on writing and building ink! smart contracts, see: https://github.com/paritytech/ink